History of Glasgow

 This article deals with the history of the city of Glasgow, Scotland.
-See also Timeline of Glasgow history.

 Founding of the city

 The present site of Glasgow has been settled since prehistoric times, being the furthest downstream fording point of the River Clyde, at its confluence with the Molendinar Burn.
 The Romans built outposts in the area and constructed the Antonine Wall to keep Roman Britannia separate from Celtic and Pictish Caledonia.
 Items from the wall, such as altars from Roman forts, including Balmuildy, can be seen in the Hunterian Museum.
 After the Romans withdrew from Caledonia, the village was part of the large Kingdom of Strathclyde, whose capital was at Dumbarton 15 mi downstream.
 It merged in the 9th century with other regions to create the united Kingdom of Scotland.
 The origins of Glasgow as an established city derive from its medieval position as Scotland's second largest bishopric.
 Glasgow increased in importance during the 10th and 11th centuries when this bishopric was reorganised by King David I of Scotland and John, Bishop of Glasgow.